 5. Merchants who can be impatient

 Many times merchants come up with issues and want a solution right away.
-In such cases, you need to prioritize .and how to deal with them.
+In such cases, you need to prioritize.

 By prioritizing, we mean there is one merchant who needs to change the button’s color, and there is another whose customers are unable to add products to the cart.
 If these two cases come up simultaneously, you will have to immediately solve the one that needs more attention.
 In these two cases, the latter issue needs immediate attention.